gregorvilkner/PiSystemGraphQL/README.md

 ## Authentication

 This project uses a basic authentication header value to create a System.Net.NetworkCredential to access the PI System.
-Simply add an Authoriaztion header with the value "Basic abcd1234efgh", where abcd1234efgh is Base64 of domain\username:password.
+Simply add an Authorization header with the value "Basic abcd1234efgh", where abcd1234efgh is Base64 of domain\username:password.

 ## GraphQL Schema